xyxj1024/xyxj1024.github.io/_posts/2023-01-25-linux-filesystems.md

 } __randomize_layout;
 ```

 All mounts form a tree-like structure, with a child mount structure holding a reference to the parent mount structure.
-Whenever a mount operation is invoked, a `vfsmount` structure is created and the `dentry` of the mount point as well as the `dentry` of the mounted tree is populated.
+Whenever a mount operation is invoked, (1) a `vfsmount` structure is created which holds a reference to a new superblock structure created from the filesystem to be mounted on the disk, and (2) the `dentry` of the mount point as well as the `dentry` of the mounted tree is populated.
+The `dentry` has a reference to the `vfsmount`.
+This is where the Linux's virtual filesystem (VFS) distinguishes between a directory and a mount point.
+During a traversal, the `vfsmount` is found in a dentry, the the `inode` number 2 on the mounted device is used.
+Next section provides a more detailed discussion about VFS.

 Now, on the Raspberry Pi, let's create a directory tree that looks something like this: